 I can’t say that this small trip solved my issues completely or released the burnout but the change of scenery certainly eased the ‘holiday break’ and added a little colour to the otherwise dull routine.

 This time has been about finding ways to give new dimensions to my regular environment, finding joy in having drinks at the dining table under candlelight, dressing up for dinner, or listening to the sound of a crackling fire (streaming on TV via Netflix).
-In this new space, we cooked together, ran around in the snow, and spent hours sipping cocktails by the fire – a kind of self-serve cozy bar that has nothing to with my daily digital routine.
+In this new space, we cooked together, ran around in the snow, and spent hours sipping cocktails by the fire – a kind of self-serve cozy bar that has nothing to do with my daily digital routine.
 In time, some distress and apathy melted away.

 Our options to add colour back to our lives are still limited and it’s hard to tell how long we will be living through history but there are a handful of (band-aid) solutions that can help make this experience a little bit easier.
 I really like this Medium article that encourages self-care through a well-managed work routine.
 Click through for the complete read but the main points are: